laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 ## Accessing The Billing Portal

 Once you have configured your Spark installation, you may access your application's billing portal at the `/billing` URI.
-So, if your application is being served on `localhost`, you may access the billing portal at `http://localhost/billing`.
+So, if your application is being served on `localhost`, you may access your application's billing portal at `http://localhost/billing`.

-#### Accessing The Billing Portal For A Billable Type
+#### Billing Portal & Multiple Billables

-Instead of billing users, your application may be billing a different [billable type](#configuring-billables) such as teams or organizations.
-If so, you should add the type's [billable slug](#billable-slugs) to the `/billing` URI.
-For example, if you have configured a `team` billable type, you may access the billing portal for that type by navigating to `http://localhost/billing/team`.
+If your application is billing more than one type of billable, you should add the billable type's [slug](#billable-slugs) to the `/billing` URI.
+For example, if you have configured a `team` billable type in addition to your `user` billable type, you may access the billing portal for teams by navigating to `http://localhost/billing/team`.
+However, this typically should not be necessary because most applications only bill one type of model.